Myasthenia gravis (MG) in children

 • Difficulties breathing

-How is Pediatric Myasthenia Gravis (MG) diagnosed?
+How is myasthenia gravis (MG) in children diagnosed?

-Different steps may be needed to diagnose myasthenia gravis in children.
 The various steps we take to diagnose myasthenia gravis at Children’s Health include:

 • We start with a physical exam, looking for key signs and symptoms.